limoh653/concert-domain/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, please contact Dennis Kipkurui at dennis.kipkurui@student.moringaschool.com
+For any inquiries, please contact Hesbon limo at limohesbon7@gmail.com